MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/window-controls-overlay.md

    ![The top area of the map can be used to move the window](./window-controls-overlay-images/wco-draggable-titlebar.png)

-   The top area of the app is a drag handler,<!-- todo: 3x: drag handle? --> to let users move the window.
+   The top area of the app is a drag handle, to let users move the window.

 The source code for this demo app is in the [1DIV](https://github.com/MicrosoftEdge/Demos/tree/main/1DIV) repo.